 The lawsuit is: Thiam v.
 T-Mobile USA Inc. et al., case number 4:19-cv-00633, in the U.S. District Court for the Eastern District of Texas.

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in exploding phone battery lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new injury and property damage cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one has been injured by an exploding phone battery, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you or a loved one has been injured by an exploding phone battery, or suffered property damage, you should contact our law firm immediately for a free review.
+You may be entitled to a settlement by filing a suit and our personal injury lawyers can help.